WaterRower-UK/WaterRowerData-iOS/Sources/WaterRowerData-BLE/README.md

 ```

 This `RowerData` struct will contain the rower data that
-was encode in the `Data` byte buffer.
+was encoded in the `Data` byte buffer.

-> :warning: &ensp; **Note**:  A single `Data` byte buffer instance does not always contain _all_ data values.
-Due to restrictions in buffer size some of the `RowerData` properties will be absent, which is represented as a `nil` value.
+> :warning: &ensp; **Note**:  A single `Data` byte buffer instance does not always
+contain _all_ data values.
+Due to restrictions in buffer size some of the `RowerData` properties will be absent,
+which is represented as a `nil` value.

 ## Receiving data